Looking to upgrade your WFH setup? Here's how YouTuber Sean Chandler works | CNN Underscored

 Sean Chandler’s favorite gadgets

-For simple, sharp sound: Blue Yeti microphone ($129; bluemic.com)
+For simple, sharp sound: Blue Yeti Microphone ($129; bluemic.com)

 One of the first big purchases Chandler made for his YouTube setup was the mega-popular Blue Yeti microphone, which he says he’s “recorded like 1,500 videos with” as of this writing.
 It remains his go-to mic to this day, and provides a much simpler means of getting high-quality audio than his previous setup that consisted of an audio interface and a high-end Blue Spark microphone.